-SFAS 123(R) requires us to recognize an expense for the fair value of equity-based compensation awards.
-Grants of stock options and restricted under the Incentive Plan are accounted for under SFAS 123(R).
-The compensation committee regularly considers the accounting implications of significant compensation decisions, including in connection with decisions that relate to the Incentive Plan and equity award programs thereunder.
+Grants of stock options under the Equity Incentive Plan are recognized as compensation expense for the fair value of equity-based compensation awards.
+The compensation committee considers the accounting implications of significant compensation decisions, including in connection with decisions that relate to the Equity Incentive Plan and equity award programs thereunder.
 As accounting standards change, we may revise certain programs to appropriately align accounting expenses of our equity awards with our overall executive compensation philosophy and objectives.